 Let's go back to the young and single, just-finished-school-or-university example.
 You may take out a funeral plan on behalf of your parents or siblings.
 The premium is affordable and the payout fairly fast (within 48 of submitting a properly documented claim).

 3. Dodge the debt

 Life insurance policies take time to pay out – up to a few months in some instances.
 If your family has access to cash to cover your funeral then you probably don't need an additional plan.
 If they don't, or you don't want to burden then with the cost, then a funeral plan may be something you would like to consider.
 Funeral plans pay out much faster than life insurance.
 They'll take care of the immediate costs while the estate is being wound up.

 Did you know?

 Did you know that even if an individual chooses to be cremated the family still has to purchase a coffin?
-Prices range from R6 000 - R8 000!
+Prices can start from R8 000 and more!